 The Anglican Womens Studies Centre is a three tikanga project, with two Councillors appointed at General Synod by tikanga Maori, two from tikanga Pasifika, and two from tikanga Pakeha.
 Current Councillors

 The Link Representatives from each Diocese and Hui Amorangi have been chosen for their leadership ability to identify, gather, facilitate, resource and encourage women in their educational preparation for ministry whether lay or ordained.
+Current Link representatives

-The issue of increasing numbers of women in representative positions across the councils and committees of the Church is seen as a high priority and the practice of intentional mentoring by those already in national and international representative roles is seen as a good way to expose women of this Church to fulfil their potential as leaders.
+Increasing the numbers of women in representative positions across the councils and committees of the Church is seen as a high priority and the practice of intentional mentoring by those already in national and international representative roles is seen as a good way to expose women of this Church to fulfil their potential as leaders.

 We remain optimistic that through continued support, the needs of women throughout this Province will be valued and recognized.

 - The Anglican Church of Aotearoa, New Zealand and Polynesia https://www.anglican.org.nz/

 - Kinder Library http://www.kinderlibrary.ac.nz/ The library and archive for the Anglican Church in Aotearoa New Zealand and Polynesia.
 Membership is open to all Anglicans and Methodists.